 The first purpose is as a teaching tool, to teach, explain and give an overview of various topics related to stress, trauma, relationships, conflict, conflict resolution, crisis-response, self-development, parenting, self-regulation and regulation-support.

-It is meant to give a broad overview of some of the responses we have available to us when we experience challenges, conflict or stress.
-Some of the responses are more impulsive in nature, and others requires focused learning and practice to acquire.
+It is meant to give a broad overview of some of the responses we have available to us when we experience challenges, conflict, or stress.
+Some of the responses are more impulsive in nature, and others require focused learning and practice to acquire.

 Supporting and motivating regulation-capacity development